Bangka Belitung Islands: Education

 The history of universities in Bangka Belitung was initiated by the inauguration of Sriwijaya Bangka Bangka University in 1970s.
-But in accordance with the regulations that did not allow state universities to open branches, then in the early 1980s the university was closed.
-The educators in Bangka Island who care about the importance of higher education then initiated the presence of universities in Bangka by forming the Foundation of Education Bangka (Yapertiba) which later in 1982 founded STIH Pertiba with the Department of Law and STIE Pertiba with Management majors located in Pangkalpinang City.
+But in accordance with the regulations that did not allow state universities to open branches, the university was closed in the early 1980s.
+Those educators in Bangka Island who cared about the importance of higher education then initiated the presence of universities in Bangka by forming the Foundation of Education Bangka (Yapertiba), which later in 1982 founded STIH Pertiba with the Department of Law and STIE Pertiba with Management majors located in Pangkalpinang City.
 Yapertiba also established STAI Bangka located in Sungailiat City.
 PT.
-Timah Tbk. participated in developing the world of higher education by establishing Polytechnic of Tin Manufacturing in 1994 located in Sungailiat City which has 3 majors.
+Timah Tbk. participated in developing the world of higher education by establishing the Polytechnic of Tin Manufacturing in 1994, located in Sungailiat City which has 3 majors.
 In the 1990s, Pangkalpinang City Government took part in establishing the Nursing Academy to produce reliable health workers in accordance with the needs of the region located in Pangkalpinang District Hospital.
 Yapertiba in 1999 established STIPER Bangka located in Sungailiat City in 1999, then STIPER Bangka in 2006 merged into part of University of Bangka Belitung.
 In 1999 also stands Bakti Accounting Academy founded by Yayasan Pendidikan Bakti.

 In Belitung Island a number of educational observers in 1999 established the Belitung Management Academy.
 STIE IBEK Babel was also present to enliven the world of higher education in Bangka which was established in 2000 located in Pangkalpinang City with majoring in Accounting and Management.
 In 2001 AMIK Atma Luhur stood in Pangkalpinang City with a specialty in informatics expertise, has 2 majors namely Management Informatics and Computer Accounting.
 In the same year STIKES Abdi Nusa was also present at Pangkalpinang with Public Health department.
 In 2003 the Stisipol Pahlawan 12 and TT Pahlawan 12 were established in Sungailiat City.
 The Ministry of Religious Affairs in 2005 established STAIN Syekh Abdurrahman Sidik located in West Mendo District.
-In 2006 stood the first university in Bangka Belitung namely University of Bangka Belitung (UBB) which is the forerunner to the establishment of a state university in Bangka Belitung.
+In 2006 stood the first university in Bangka Belitung namely University of Bangka Belitung (UBB) which was the forerunner to the establishment of a state university in Bangka Belitung.
 UBB is a merger of 3 universities namely Polman Timah, STIPER Bangka and STT Heroes 12.
 In February 2009 UBB officially became a state university with the signing of MoU submission of all UBB assets from Yayasan Cendikia Bangka to Dirjen Dikti Depdiknas.